Breadgloves/Baking-Sim/README.md

 4 Strawberries,
 Place all the ingredients in the pink mixing bowl

-Thank you for play our game!
+Thank you for playing our game!

 -Z,S,WG,S